 Global Health Pathway

-Starting in academic year 2018-2019, two residents per year will be selected via a competitive application process for the Global Health Pathway of the BCRP.
+Two residents per year will be selected via a competitive application process for the Global Health Pathway of the BCRP.
 The goal of this pathway is to provide each resident with mentorship for global health careers, with dedicated individualized academic afternoons during retreats (replacing a BCRP Academy), to provide a community including dedicated faculty mentors, and to support the generation of additional resident-driven curricula, including journal clubs and networking events.
 Residents in this pathway would also work with their mentors to help plan 4 weeks of contiguous call-free elective time for global health electives/fieldwork in the junior year, and seniors will have 6 weeks of contiguous call-free time for global health fieldwork.
 Incoming interns in either the categorical or UHAT tracks will apply immediately after matching.